-We frequently develop diagnostic tests for clients that cannot currently be provided using test kits approved or cleared by the FDA.
-The FDA has been considering changes to the way that it regulates these LDTs.
-Currently, all LDTs are conducted and offered in accordance with CLIA, and individual state licensing procedures.
-The FDA has published a draft guidance document that would require FDA clearance or approval of a subset of LDTs, as well as a modified approach for some lower risk LDTs that may require FDA oversight short of the full premarket approval or clearance process.
-Congress may enact legislation to provide a regulatory framework for the FDA's role with regard to LDTs.
-As a result, there is a risk that the FDA's proposed regulatory process could delay the offering of certain tests and result in additional validation costs and fees.
+The content and timing of any final rule on LDTs is uncertain at this time and the FDA has taken a number of prior steps towards regulation of LDTs that have not been implemented.
+Nevertheless, there is a risk that the FDA's proposed regulatory process could delay the offering of certain tests and result in additional validation costs and fees.
 There is also an associated risk that some tests currently offered might become subject to FDA premarket approval or clearance.
 This FDA approval or clearance process may be time-consuming and costly, with no guarantee of ultimate approval or clearance.
 If our diagnostic tests are allowed to remain on the market but there is uncertainty about the regulatory status of such tests, if they are labeled investigational by FDA, or if FDA limits our labeling claims, orders or reimbursement may decline.